-These activities, based on the Leader Care Package, are designed to help leaders support employees while building their resilience.
+The Leading With Resiliency Care Package is based on the BJC Leader Care Package Resources.
+These activities help leaders support employees while building their resilience.
 Aligned to the BJC Values, the activities reinforce our mission of caring for our patients, their families, and for the health of our community, including our coworkers and ourselves.
 Choose activities that meet your team's current needs and build their resiliency.

 Resiliency involves consistent and repeated practices.
 For a leader wanting to improve resiliency in their staff this will mean:

 • Supporting employees’ sense of meaning and value in their work

 • Promoting a culture where self-care is valued